Workhorse Group Inc. (WKHS) Shares Down Despite Recent Market Volatility

-Workhorse Group Inc. (NASDAQ: WKHS)’s stock price has decreased by -5.05 compared to its previous closing price of 0.96.
-However, the company has seen a -16.03% decrease in its stock price over the last five trading sessions.
+The stock price of Workhorse Group Inc. (NASDAQ: WKHS) has plunged by -6.34 when compared to previous closing price of 0.96, but the company has seen a -1.20% decline in its stock price over the last five trading sessions.
 Barron’s reported on 11/08/22 that Workhorse Keeps Sales Guidance but Tightens Range of Vehicles It Will Make in 2022

 Is It Worth Investing in Workhorse Group Inc. (NASDAQ: WKHS) Right Now?